CodebyCR/ProChecked/README.md

 A project planner in Swift (mostly Swift UI).

-This will be used Coredata for saving projects.
+This will use coredata to store projects.